makrai/notes/kratzer88-stage-level-individual-level-pred.md

 form.

-(a) Well-behaved Indefinite objects let us start this section with ltnother set of _when_condttton�ls.
-The conditionals �11 cont21in an lndtvidu�l-level predicate tn the _when_-clause.
+(a) Well-behaved Indefinite objects let us start this section with ltnother set of _when_condtttonals.
+The conditionals a11 cont21in an lndtvidual-level predicate tn the _when_-clause.
 Thts Insures that they can only satisfy the prohtbition against vacuous quanttftcatton 1r a variable t s I ntroduced by an indertnlte noun phrase.
 A l l conditionals considered